natelgrw/retina1_model/README.md

-# ReTiNA-1: Automated LC-MS Retention Time Modeling
+# ReTiNA: Automated LC-MS Retention Time Modeling

-ReTiNA-1 is a collection of machine learning models under active development for predicting small molecule retention times in LC-MS workflows.
+ReTiNA is a collection of machine learning models under active development for predicting small molecule retention times in LC-MS workflows.

-## ⚗️ The ReTiNA-1 Dataset
+## ⚗️ The ReTiNA Dataset

-The ReTiNA-1 dataset contains:
+The ReTiNA dataset contains:

 - 4,359,188 unique molecule–environment combinations, the largest singular LC-MS retention time dataset of its kind to date
 - Experimentally measured retention times, in seconds, curated from public datasets, benchmark papers, and literature

 The dataset is actively expanding with new experimental retention time values from the Coley Research Group at MIT, ensuring it remains a growing resource for optical property prediction.

-Additionally, ReTiNA-1 includes ```.smi``` lists of 641,651 unique compounds and 6 unique solvents in the dataset for chemical descriptor calculations.
+Additionally, ReTiNA includes ```.smi``` lists of 641,651 unique compounds and 6 unique solvents in the dataset for chemical descriptor calculations.

-91 distinct LC-MS setup environments are used in ReTiNA-1.
+91 distinct LC-MS setup environments are used in ReTiNA.
 Each environment consists of:

 - Solvent mixtures A and B, consisting of solvents and solvent additives contributing to pH
 - The mobile phase gradient used, defined by the percentage of solvent mixture B over time (min)